tsongglod123/INT201-63130500042-src/03_ControlStructures/readme.md

 # Loop Statements

-1. A while statement repeates its statements as long as a condition evaluates to true. while (condition) statement
+1. A while statement repeats its statements as long as a condition evaluates to true. while (condition) statement
 2. The do...while statement repeats until a condition evaluates to false.